risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Sounds/WWise/Getting-Started.md

 17. Delete Packages/Risk of Rain 2/plugins/AkWaapiClient.dll if it exists (.dll will not be visible in the name in Unity)

 However, there is a chance that your import will get stuck (as in stops progressing), it is caused by conflicts between Wwise and Thunderkit.
 To solve this do the following steps:

 * Delete both assembly definitions created on steps 9 and 10 and restart import process.
 Your best bet is to restore the backup that you surely made and start from step 11, ignoring 9 and 10 for now.
-* After Thunderkit does its thing you will get error messaged described in steps 15 to 17.
+* After Thunderkit does its thing you will get error messages described in steps 15 to 17.
 Ignore them for now.
 * Go to Assets\Wwise and create Assembly Definition called Wwise, under Assembly Definition Reference add Unity.Timeline, click Apply.
 * Go to Assets\Wwise\Editor, create Assembly Definition called WwiseEditor, under Assembly Definition References add Unity.Timeline and Wwise, under Platforms uncheck "Any Platform", click Deselect all and check "Editor" (**this is important, otherwise Thunderkit will attempt to compile editor scripts into assembly, resulting in errors**), click Apply.
 * After this you will still get errors from steps 15 to 17, do those steps to fix the errors.
 You might need to restart the project after deleting dlls.